fiscal sponsorship FAQs.

 - How do I account for project funds received on my taxes?

-- How do I close my project when it is complete or if we decide not to move forward with it?
+- How do I close my project when it is complete or I decide not to move forward with it?

-- What if my project does not move forward and I have not withdrawn all the funds raised via TFC fiscal sponsorship?
+- What if my project does not move forward and I have not spent all the funds raised via TFC fiscal sponsorship?

-- Will TFC submit federal government grant opportunities on behalf of my project to the National Endowment for the Humanities (NEH)?
+- Will TFC submit a grant application on behalf of my project to the National Endowment for the Humanities (NEH)?

 - What is TFC’s full legal name and tax ID?